suchang-99/suchang-99.github.io/_pages/about.md

 ## <span id="about">About Me</span>
 I am currently a Ph.D. candidate at Institute of Software, Chinese Academy of Sciences, under the supervision of Prof. Fusang Zhang and Prof. Beihong Jin.
 In 2021, I got my bachelor's degree from Xiamen University.
+Currently, my research focuses on using self-supervised learning and generative models to address the challenge of limited labeled data in human activity recognition.
 I am currently seeking internship opportunities for Summer 2026.
 Feel free to reach out.

 ## <span id="news">News</span>